claireg22/DH150-ASSIGNMENT04/README.md

    Expertise: Users do not need a particular level of expertise to use this site.

 #### Where would the users do that activity? (i.e., context of use)
    The users would purchase items online in the comfort of their own homes or any location they realize they need something.
 Since it takes extra effort to go to stores that sell the items they are looking for, users most likely will purchase items online for a quicker shopping experience.
-Users can also successfully complete the activity, shopping for necessary items easily without frustration or errors, by going to stores that are familiar (know where the necessary items are) and close by.
+Users can also successfully complete the activity, shopping for items they want or need easily without frustration or errors, by going to stores that are familiar (know where the items are) and close by.

 #### What would the users do to complete that activity? (e.g., goal, operation, method, action)
-   In order to shop for necessary items easily without frustration or errors, users will identify and find the specific item they need, add it to their cart, check out using payment method, and have the item transported back to their house.
+   In order to shop for items they want or need easily without frustration or errors, users will identify and find the specific item they need, add it to their cart, check out using payment method, and have the item transported back to their house.

 ### Step 3: Pick research methods